Solution landscapes of ferronematics in microfluidic channels: Numerical results

 \subsubsection{\texorpdfstring{$l=0.1$}{l=0.1} and \texorpdfstring{$c=1$}{c=1}}

-We now take $l=0.1$ and $c=1$, to continue investigating how the index and multiplicity of OR solutions changes with $l$.
-In view of the results in the previous subsection, we also address this same question for full solutions.
+Next, we consider $l=0.1$ and $c=1$, to understand the impact of decreasing $l$ on the multiplicity and topology (Morse index) of full solutions and OR solutions.

-Through the use of Newton's method and the HiOSD method, we find a total of thirty-nine critical points, these are: seventeen pairs of full solutions and five OR solutions.
-In terms of stability, we have four stable full solutions, twelve pairs of unstable full solutions and all five OR solutions are unstable.
-There are three pairs of full solutions we could not find using the HiOSD method, but did find using Newton's method, hence we cannot comment on their stability.
-Given the large number of critical points, it is likely we did not find the correct perturbations (see the SI text for details) to obtain these six solutions using the HiOSD method.
-As such, the solution landscape is incomplete for these parameter values and therefore not presented.
-We instead plot two new OR solutions in \Cref{fig:OR_saddles_l=0.1_c=1}, $OR3$ (index-2) and $OR4$ (index-3), both of which have multiple magnetic domain walls. $OR3$ has two internal magnetic domain walls, which is more than any other OR solution we have found, and it is also the highest index OR solution we have found.
-This again supports the idea that a higher index is associated with a greater number of energetically expensive internal magnetic domain walls.
-The take away point from this case study with $l=0.1$ and $c=1$, is the sharp increase in the number of critical points, and therefore the increase in complexity of the energy and associated solution landscape.
-As $l$ decreases we have seen new emergent solutions due to bifurcations.
-We can expect this to continue as $l$ decreases further, hence a study for $l<0.1$ and $c=1$ such that more bifurcations occur is not practically possible.
+Through the use of Newton's method and the HiOSD method, we find a total of thirty-nine critical points of the ferronematic free energy \eqref{eq:energy}: $2$ pairs of full stable solutions, $15$ pairs of unstable full solutions and $5$ unstable OR solutions.
+There are three full solution pairs that are not found using the HiOSD method but are found using Newton's method.
+Hence, we cannot construct the solution landscape and comment on the connectivites of the critical points in this case.
+We plot two new high-index OR solutions in \Cref{fig:OR_saddles_l=0.1_c=1}: $OR3$ (index-2) and $OR4$ (index-3), both of which have multiple magnetic domain walls. $OR4$ has two internal magnetic domain walls, which is more than any other OR solution found so far, and it is also the highest index OR solution.
+This again supports the idea that a higher Morse index is associated with a greater number of energetically expensive internal magnetic and/or nematic domain walls.
+The key point in this section is that there is a sharp increase in the number of unstable critical points as $l$ decreases, including full and $OR$ solutions.
+We argue that $OR$ solutions are attractive because of their simple polydomain structures, they remain relevant for switching dynamics and there maybe external controls that can stabilise $OR$ solutions, which would make them appealing for applications.